Learning about Antisemitism

 Have you experienced anti-Jewish hate in New York City?

 If you’ve been attacked or harassed for being Jewish, we want to support you.
 Let us know by writing to email@example.com, and report the incident to our partners at the New York City Commission on Human Rights.
+You can also report an incident that you've experienced or witnessed to the Anti-Defamation League by clicking here.

 We are proud that Rabbi Kleinbaum serves as one of the NYC Human Rights Commissioners addressing discrimination in our city.
 Learn more about the ‘Jewish New Yorkers Belong Here’ campaign.